christopherdebeer/Jason.js/README.md

 Usage
 -----

-Ive put Usage at the top of the Readme but be sure to check out "Syntax of htmlArrays" below for more info.
+I've put Usage at the top of the Readme but be sure to check out "Syntax of htmlArrays" below for more info.

 **To Html**